 Ok, here’s the deal.
 My dad gave me this recipe, and it’s insanely delicious.
-He found it a few years ago, and can’t remember from where… and he’s changed some things over time.
-The steps are not as specific as I would like (e.g. “sauté the onions until transculent”… I need real times, people!!!), butttt it will work out in the end and it’s a nice easy, go-with-the-flow kind of meal.
+He found it a few years ago, and can’t remember from where… and he’s changed it a lot over time.
+The steps are not as specific as I would like (e.g. “sauté the onions until transculent”… I need real times, dad!!!), butttt it will work out in the end and it’s a nice easy, go-with-the-flow kind of meal.

 The flavours are INCREDIBLE, and I promise you that it’s the best Shepher’s Pie that I’ve ever had.

 I made a double batch of this, and it worked perfectly to put all the ingredients in one large soup pot! (the ingredients below are for a single batch).

 The recipe freezes AMAZINGLY, and heats up so nicely in the microwave.